mesteranna/open-music-data-white-paper/README.md

 ## Bibliographical references

-The bibliographic references are organised by themese, and they are stored in the `bib` folder.
+The bibliographic references are organised by themes, and they are stored in the `bib` folder.
 See for example `mme.bib`.

 -   `bib/administrativedata.bib`: bibliography on administrative data sources in statistics.